 Proof of University Travel Insurance

-For faculty members who need an insurance certificate specific to their country of travel for visa or registration purposes, please contact Wade Bond (firstname.lastname@example.org) with: name, date of birth, home country, destination country, dates of travel, purpose of trip, and side trip destinations and date at least two weeks prior to the trip dates.
+Faculty and staff members needing an insurance certificate specific to their country of travel for visa or registration purposes should contact Chad Berry (firstname.lastname@example.org) and include the following details: name, date of birth, home country, destination country, dates of travel, purpose of trip, and side trip destinations and dates at least one month prior to departure.

-Students who are travelling internationally on University business, such as with their adviser to attend a conference, conduct research, or travel for non-credit bearing trips (student organizations or clubs, non-credit bearing internships, service learning trips etc.) affiliated with UA need to register their travel with the Capstone International Center using the link above.
-The student will be enrolled in mandatory SOS international travel insurance.
-University departments can sponsor this insurance fee for students by contacting Chad Berry (email@example.com) in the Education Abroad office.
+Students who are traveling internationally for a University-related purpose, such as conducting research, attending a conference, or traveling for non-credit bearing trips (student organizations or clubs, non-credit bearing internships, service learning trips etc.) affiliated with UA need to register their travel with the Capstone International Center using the link above.
+The student will be enrolled in mandatory international insurance.
+University departments can sponsor students’ insurance fee by contacting Chad Berry (email@example.com) in the Education Abroad office.

 Funding is available each fiscal year (October 1 through September 30).
 Awards normally range between $200 and $500.
 Awards are made on a rolling basis.
 If funds are depleted prior to September 30, no awards will be made for travel commencing prior to the beginning of the next fiscal year (October 1).
 Example: If all funds have been awarded as of July 15, a student participating in a conference between July 15 and September 30 will not receive funding.